ProofOfReach/ProofOfReachApp/PRD.md

   - **Design System:** Tailwind CSS for utility-first styling and theme customization
   - **Component Patterns:** Follow shadcn/ui best practices for modular, reusable components
   - **Data Visualization:** StandardizedDataTable component with search, sort, and filter capabilities for consistent data presentation
-  - **User Access Management:** Role-based access control system with separate test mode for UI visibility
+  - **User Access Management:**
+    - Role-based access control system with separate test mode for UI visibility
+    - Unified authentication and onboarding flow with seamless role transitions
+    - Environment-aware authentication with secure session management
+    - Developer tools for testing different user roles and onboarding paths
 - **Backend:** Node.js or Go (simple REST API with WebSocket for real-time zap confirmations)
 - **Database:** SQLite with Prisma ORM for development and testing
   - **IMPORTANT:** Development and testing MUST use SQLite only; PostgreSQL migration is planned for future production deployment but NOT to be used until formal migration